Cfauto28/FjordLauncherReUnlocked/README.md

 ## Notes

 - You can easily use a custom version of authlib-injector on an instance.
 Select the instance in the main window, click "Edit" (or Ctrl+I/Command+I), go to the Version tab, click "Add Agents", and select your authlib-injector JAR.
 If your JAR is not correctly identified as authlib-injector, make sure the `Agent-Class` field in the JAR's MANIFEST.MF is `moe.yushi.authlibinjector.Premain`.

+- I'm not going to add anymore features, i'm just going to pull the changes that are made in upstream Fjord Launcher.